borbware/unity-basics-course/project-management/4-scrum.md

   * $\Rightarrow$ Optimizes collaboration and performance of the Dev Team
 ---
 * Example topics to address in a Daily:
-	* What have you achieved since the last daily?
+	* What have you achieved since the last Daily?
 	* What problems have you faced?
 	* How does the team address problems?
 	* Is there need for (re)allocation of tasks?